cdunham1989/bank/README.md

 ## Things to Work on

-As it stands my final test is not passing for an unknown reason.
-The printBalance method produces a statement that looks like it matches what I have provided in the test but it does not see it as the same.
-I would like to figure out what the issue is here and fix this problem.
+As it stands my tests only pass if you change the dates in the tests to todays date.
+This is the first thing I would like to fix in this system.

 I would also like to give the numbers in my transactions more of a currency style.
 So giving them two decimal places and also a £ symbol next to them.